All Blacks crush Wallabies 38-7 to retain Rugby Championship title

 Australia were livelier as the second half began after Jones made six substitutions.

-But poor discipline again came to the fore with prop Angus Bell sin-binned and New Zealand taking full advantage with tries from Clarke, Telea and Ioane in quick succession as the Wallabies were forced into damage limitation.
+But poor discipline again haunted them with prop Angus Bell sin-binned and New Zealand taking full advantage with three tries in quick succession as the Wallabies were forced into damage limitation.

 © 2023 AFP